Lewistown: at the heart of Eastern Montana

 But its historic interior of back bars and ladies lounge is intact, and although the place doesn’t quite have the vibe of 20 years ago, it is still a community gathering spot along historic Pike Street.

 IMG_5876Michael Jacobs’ stately Victorian residence is another example of the firm’s craftsmanship as are a series of remarkable tombstones in the town’s Mountain View Cemetery.
-The carvers of these monuments are either Jacobs or another firm employee Pasqual Petosa.
+The carvings of these monuments is attributed to firm employee Pasqual Petosa.

 IMG_5887 IMG_5889